In Years 11 and 12 students are entering the final years of their schooling and will make decisions that will influence future career pathways.

 ATAR stands for Australian Tertiary Admissions Rank, so it is a rank – not a score.
 It is represented as a number between 0 and 99.95 in intervals of 0.05, with 99.95 being the highest rank.

 Because the ATAR is a rank, there is no pass or fail ATAR.
 Everyone who receives an ATAR has successfully passed the VCE.
 The ATAR simply demonstrates each student’s achievement in relation to all other students in the Year 12 age group.
-Someone receiving an ATAR of 55, for example, has performed better than 55 per cent of the Year 12 age group that year.
+For example someone receiving an ATAR of 55, has performed better than 55 per cent of the Year 12 age group that year.

 Take Economics as an example.
 To scale this subject The Victorian Tertiary Admissions Centre (VTAC) looks at all of the students that took Economics this year and calculates the average of each of these students, across all of their other VCE studies.
 Where the average study score of a subject is above the mean (30), then the study is scaled up, because it shows that those students performed above average overall, meaning that there was higher competition in Economics – it was harder to get that middle score of 30.
 If Economics students performed below average in all of their other studies, then Economics would scale down, because that shows us that there was less competition in Economics this year.
-For more information about the scaling process, check out the ‘ABC of Scaling’.
+Check out the ‘ABC of Scaling’ for more information about the scaling process.

 http://www.vtac.edu.au/files/pdf/publications/abcofscaling.pdf